chintans1/bento-cash/readme.md

   - once ready, we validate and create transactions and all

 ### TODO
+- [x] store last date of import transactions
+- [ ] publish new build

+- [ ] update state after import of data
+- [ ] improve styling

 - [ ] store simple fin auth details in context
   - [ ] move towards maybe only storing LM API key and simple FIN auth in context
+- [ ] build out the transaction component more

 - [x] add new tab for SimpleFin base
 - [x] allow pulling data from SimpleFin
   - [x] store this pulled data locally
   - [x] allow this stored data to be mapped manually to LM
   - [x] push the mapped data to LM
-- [ ] build out the transaction component more
 - [x] show accounts view, all balances at once
 - [x] calculate net worth at the time with balance sum
-- [ ] improve styling
-- [ ] store last date of import transactions
-- [ ] beta on testflight
+- [x] beta on testflight
-- [ ] need to sync simplefin accounts with lunch money
+- [x] need to sync simplefin accounts with lunch money
-- [ ] need to show a way of letting customer choose existing account for importing simplefin account
+- [x] need to show a way of letting customer choose existing account for importing simplefin account

 we have a provider, allows update of app state itself when updating app state, we need to take in a new API token